ArgoFilms

 ArgoFilms is a production company specializing in documentary filmmaking.
 Established in 1990, ArgoFilms has received six Emmy Awards, a duPont-Columbia Award for Journalism, four Genesis Awards, and over one hundred other awards internationally.

 Allison Argo, who serves as producer, director, writer, editor, and narrator for ArgoFilms, began the company with the goal of "lending a voice to those who cannot speak for themselves."
 The company focusing especially on endangered species and captive animal issues.

 Frogs: The Thin Green Line, Chimpanzees: An Unnatural History, and Crash: A Tale of Two Species are acclaimed documentaries produced in collaboration with National Geographic and PBS.
 In total, ArgoFilms has created fifteen films for National Geographic and PBS.

-Currently in pre-production at ArgoFilms is The Story of Dao, the company’s first feature film.
+In 2012, the company’s first feature film The Story of Dao was in pre-production.

 History

 In the late 1980s, Allison Argo encountered a captive gorilla named Ivan living inside a shopping mall in Tacoma, Washington.
 For over two decades, Ivan had lived in a concrete enclosure without exposure to natural light or other gorillas.
 Prompted by this encounter, Argo left her career as an actress to produce films on conservation and captive animal welfare.